alex-jung/apyefa/README.md

 ### locations_by_coord()
 Find localities by coordinates.

-> :x: Currently feature doesn't work.
-Reason is unclear
+> :x: Currently endpoint does not sent correct answers

 ### Arguments
 |Arguments|Type                |Required|Description|
 |---------|--------------------|--------|-----------|